Spider-Man 3: Marketing

 On June 28, 2006, the first Spider-Man 3 teaser trailer premiered in theaters with Superman Returns.
-The first trailer was released in theaters on November 17, 2006 with the debut of Casino Royale and Happy Feet.
+The first trailer was released in theaters on November 17, 2006, with the debut of Casino Royale and Happy Feet.
 This was followed by a second trailer, which was unveiled on March 9, 2007, being attached to the screenings of 300.
 The home video releases of Click and Monster House also contained trailers for Spider-Man 3.
-In New York City, the hometown of Spider-Man's fictional universe, tourist attractions arranged events and exhibits on April 30, 2007 to lead up to the release of Spider-Man 3.
-The unique campaign included a spider exhibit at the American Museum of Natural History, workshops on baby spider plants at the New York Botanical Garden, a Green Goblin mask-making workshop at the Children's Museum of Manhattan, and a scavenger hunt and bug show at Central Park Zoo.
+In New York City, the hometown of Spider-Man's fictional universe, tourist attractions arranged events and exhibits on April 30, 2007, to lead up to the release of Spider-Man 3.
+The unique campaign included a spider exhibit at the American Museum of Natural History, workshops on baby spider plants at the New York Botanical Garden, a Green Goblin mask-making workshop at the Children's Museum of Manhattan, and a scavenger hunt and bug show at the Central Park Zoo.

 Promotional tie-in partners include Burger King, 7-Eleven, General Mills, Kraft Foods, and Comcast.
 Hasbro, which holds the license for Marvel characters, released several toys to tie-in with the film.
 They include a deluxe spinning web blaster, along with several lines of action figures aimed at both children and collectors.
-Toys of the Green Goblin and Doctor Octopus from the first two films have been rereleased to match the smaller scale of the new figures, as have been toys of the Lizard, the Scorpion, Kraven the Hunter, and Rhino in a style reminiscent of the films.
+Toys of the Green Goblin and Doctor Octopus from the first two films were rereleased to match the smaller scale of the new figures, as well as toys of the Lizard, the Scorpion, Kraven the Hunter, and Rhino in a style reminiscent of the films.
 Techno Source created interactive toys, including a "hand-held Battle Tronics device that straps to the inside of a player's wrist and mimics Spidey's web-slinging motions".
-Japanese Medicom Toy Corporation produced collectables, which Sideshow Collectibles distributed in the U.S. A prequel comic was released in June, 2007 and another comic called Spider-Man 3: The Black, which expands the birth of Venom, was released in November, 2007.
+Japanese Medicom Toy Corporation produced collectables, which Sideshow Collectibles distributed in the U.S. A prequel comic was released in June 2007 and another comic called Spider-Man 3: The Black, which expands the birth of Venom, was released in November 2007.

 Release

 Theatrical

 Spider-Man 3 had its world premiere at Toho Cinemas Roppongi Hills in Tokyo on April 16, 2007.
-The film held its UK premiere on April 23, 2007 at the Odeon Leicester Square, and the U.S. premiere took place at the Tribeca Film Festival in Queens on April 30, 2007.
+The film held its UK premiere on April 23, 2007, at the Odeon Leicester Square, and the U.S. premiere took place at the Tribeca Film Festival in Queens on April 30, 2007.

 Spider-Man 3 was commercially released in sixteen territories on May 1, 2007.
 The film was released in Japan on May 1, 2007, three days prior to the American commercial release, to coincide with Japan's Golden Week.
-Spider-Man 3 was also released in China on May 3, 2007 to circumvent market growth of unlicensed copies of the film.
+Spider-Man 3 was also released in China on May 3, 2007, to circumvent market growth of unlicensed copies of the film.
 The studio's release of a film in China before its domestic release was a first for Sony Pictures Releasing International.
 By May 6, 2007, Spider-Man 3 had opened in 107 countries around the world.